hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2019-06-20-a-few-thoughts-about-the-openetc/item.md

 ---
-title: "A Few Thoughts About... the OpenETC"
+title: "A Few Thoughts About... the OpenETC, Grav, Markdown, and Git"
 date: 06/20/2019
 published: true
 continue_link: true